 The ABC faculty can provide a Comprehensive Case List Review as well, but it is a first-come-first-served basis and we get overrun beginning about mid-June.

 S-o-o-o much is riding on your case list.
 A well-constructed case list makes all the difference in defending it later.
 Take the time to do it right.
 For a complete step-by-step guide, order the 5th edition of Pass Your Oral Ob/Gyn Board Exam by Dr. Das.
-For those of you who need a tutorial, we just put our signature Case List Workshop online.
+For those of you who need a tutorial, we have our signature Case List Construction online.
 This is great whether you attended live or not, as you can keep replaying it until you get it right.

 You can do it, we can help.